 Becky Serbin

-Becky Serbin is the Training and Education Director for the National Tile Contractors Association.
+Becky Serbin is the Education and Curriculum Director for the National Tile Contractors Association.
 Serbin oversees the implementation of NTCA University, a learning management software program the association offers for continuing education for tile and stone installation and specifications.
-As part of this program, she has worked closely with staff and committee members to develop an Apprenticeship Program that combines on line courses with field experience training.
+As part of this program, she has worked closely with staff and committee members to develop an Apprenticeship Program that combines online courses with field experience training.

 Serbin joined NTCA after having worked 13 years for Georgia Pacific Corporation where her duties included architectural and technical services, associate product management, and continuing education curriculum development and implementation.
 At Georgia Pacific, she served as the TCNA Backerboard SubCommittee Chairperson and participated in NTCA Technical Committee meetings and document development.
 She holds a Masters Degree in Business Administration from Kennesaw State University.